shashankms-dev/genpass/README.md

-# pass-gen
+# genpass
-A program to generate a random passphrase of given length and choice of character set.
+A program to generate a random passphrase of given length (default 30) and character set.